- J.D., West Virginia University, Editor in Chief, The West Virginia Law Review, 2014, Order of the Coif

 Mr. Matini's practice focuses on business litigation and regulatory compliance.

 His representations have involved a wide array of complex and high-stakes litigation matters, and have ranged from commercial disputes to cases involving statutory, international law, trade secret, communications, and administrative law issues.
 Mr. Matini's matters have also been reported in the media.

-Prior to joining the firm, Mr. Matini clerked for two federal judges: the Honorable Stephanie D. Thacker for the United States Court of Appeals for the Fourth Circuit and the Honorable Frederick P. Stamp, Jr. for the Northern District of West Virginia.
+Prior to joining the firm, Mr. Matini clerked for the U.S. Court of Appeals for the Fourth Circuit and the U.S. District Court for the Northern District of West Virginia.